doches/rwordnet/README.markdown

 set the path to WordNet's database files before using the library (see examples below).

 ## Usage ##

+The other benefit of rwordnet over Ruby-WordNet is that it's so much easier (IMHO) to use.

 As a quick example, consider finding all of the glosses for a given word: